Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Select Add GPUs.
 Fill in persistent disk storage and snapshot storage.
 - [ ] Select Add GPUs.
 Add estimated cost for cluster management.

+Given the requirements of high IOPs and the use of disk snapshots, the next step in the GCP pricing calculator for Kubernetes would be:

+**[1] Fill in local SSD.
+Fill in persistent disk storage and snapshot storage.**

+This option is correct because:
+- **Local SSD**: High IOPs can be achieved using local SSDs, which provide low-latency, high-throughput storage directly attached to the virtual machine instances in your Kubernetes cluster.
+- **Persistent Disk Storage and Snapshot Storage**: Since you will be using disk snapshots, it is essential to include the cost of persistent disk storage and the additional cost of snapshot storage.

+The reasons why the other options are incorrect:

+**[2] Fill in local SSD.
+Add estimated cost for cluster management.**
+- While local SSD is necessary for high IOPs, this option ignores the need to account for persistent disk storage and snapshot storage costs, which are essential given your requirements.

+**[3] Select Add GPUs.
+Fill in persistent disk storage and snapshot storage.**
+- GPUs are not mentioned as a requirement for your workload.
+This option is irrelevant unless your application specifically requires GPU resources.

+**[4] Select Add GPUs.
+Add estimated cost for cluster management.**
+- Similar to option [3], this option is irrelevant unless your workload requires GPUs.
+Additionally, it does not account for the need for persistent disk storage and snapshot storage.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are using Google Kubernetes Engine with autoscaling enabled to host a new application.
 You want to expose this new application to the public, using HTTPS on a public IP address.
 What should you do?